InsTiport/Personalized-response-generation/README.md

 python generate_dataset.py
 ```

 This will generate `interview.txt` under `data`.
 While generating `interview.txt` from raw transcripts, this script checks whether a script is in English by using [langdetect](https://pypi.org/project/langdetect/) and writes down interviews that are not English into a file `non_English_interviews.txt` for each sport category under its respective folder `data/[sport_type]`.
+Note that non-English interviews are prevalent among baseball, golf and soccer interviews.

 ### `interview_qa.tsv` and `interview_qa_*.tsv`'s
 `interview_qa.tsv` and its three train/dev/test splits (`interview_qa_train.tsv`, `interview_qa_dev.tsv` and `interview_qa_test.tsv`) are generated from `interview.txt`.
 Bascially, these files are tabulated versions of `interview.txt` and thus can be used more easily during training.